Learning the guitar is a long but rewarding journey. This is what you need to know before you start.

-Thus, it’s much better to learn something very slowly, and accurately, and gain the necessary muscle memory before you speed it up.
+Thus, it’s much better to learn something very slowly and accurately and gain the necessary muscle memory before you speed it up.

 5. Focus on technique in the early stages.

-Learning the guitar is not just one skill but a set of skills.
+Learning the guitar is not just one skill, but a set of skills.

 However, at the very beginning, guitar technique should be given a lot of importance since technique deals with the actual execution of notes.

-Focus on hitting notes with the right fingers, in the right position with the left hand, and picking steadily and correctly with the right hand.
+Focus on hitting notes with the right fingers, being in the right position with the left hand, and picking steadily and correctly with the right hand.

 This can be done while learning simple tunes and melodies.
 While doing so, do not focus only on getting the melody right, but also check if your hands and fingers are in their correct position as well as synchronized together.

 If you learn a few chords and know how to change them fluently between one another, start learning songs that use those chords—or even write your own first simple song, which may not be a hit but will get you started on the path of guitar songwriting.

 If you learn a scale—and your first scale should ideally be the minor pentatonic – try to come up with a melody, no matter how simple or how limited your resources are for now.